Nate Wright

-Nathaniel Wright (born December 21, 1947) is a former American football cornerback who played in the NFL from 1969–1980.
+Nathaniel Wright (born December 21, 1947) is an American former professional football cornerback who played in the National Football League (NFL) from 1969 to 1980.

-High school career
+Early life

-He attended Monterey High School in Monterey, California where he was a standout football and basketball player.
+He attended Monterey High School in Monterey, California, where he was a standout football and basketball player.

 College career

 He was an All-Conference player from two years at San Diego State University after transferring from Monterey Peninsula College before turning pro.

 Professional career

-Wright was drafted by the Atlanta Falcons in 1969.
+Undrafted, Wright was signed by the Atlanta Falcons in 1969.
 He played three games and recorded one fumble before being traded to the St. Louis Cardinals.
 In ten games, he recorded two interceptions.
 The next year saw him record just one interception before he moved over to the Minnesota Vikings in 1971.
 That year, he played in three games and recorded no interceptions.
 He recorded ten combined interceptions in the next three seasons, which included six in 1974.
 In the 1973 playoffs, he recorded an interception in the Divisional Round matchup against Washington off Billy Kilmer on their way to a victory (coincidentally, Wright's next interception in the playoffs was also against Kilmer).
 Wright didn't record a further interception as the Vikings lost in Super Bowl VIII.
-In the 1974 postseason, Wright recovered a fumble at the 20-yard line and ran it in for a touchdown that the Vikings won 30-14 over St. Louis.
-It was his first ever touchdown and only the first of two he ever scored in his career.
+In the 1974 postseason, Wright recovered a fumble at the 20-yard line and ran it in for a touchdown that the Vikings won 30–14 over St. Louis.
+It was his first ever touchdown and the first of only two he scored in his career.